-The Angel and Royal – reputedly the oldest inn in England – originally named The Angel, started as a hostel built by the Knights Templar in 1203 on Great North Road.
+The Angel and Royal, originally named just the Angel, started as a hostel, supposedly built by the Knights Templar in 1203 on Great North Road.

-The hostelry was run by the Knights until their dissolution in 1312, and then developed into a coaching inn over the years.
+The Knights ran the hostelry until their dissolution in 1312 and developed into a coaching inn over the years.
 In 1812 the Inn was sold by Lord Brownlow to Sir William Manners, along with his other property in Grantham.

-A number of English royals are known to have stayed at The Angel, including King John, Queen Philippa, Richard III, Charles I, Oliver Cromwell, George IV and Edward VII.
+Several English royals are claimed to have stayed at the Angel, including King John, Queen Philippa, Richard III, Charles I, Oliver Cromwell, George IV and Edward VII.